boldt/dockerfiles/docker-express-example/README.md

-# Simple Docker Example with Node and Express.js
+# Simple Hello-World-Example with Node.js and Express.js

 This Dockerfile is used to create the image [boldt/docker-express-example](https://hub.docker.com/r/boldt/docker-express-example/).